 Each parameter block will open a set of controls for that particular block.
 Metering information for the selected block and related blocks will be displayed across the top.
-This

-Back to select a different block of parameters.
+This metering display can be toggled using the button near the top right corner of the window.
+To display metering for all blocks simultaneously, click the button.
+Click to select a different block of parameters.